Can a Man Who Was Emotionally Abused By His Narcissistic or Borderline Wife or Girlfriend Have a Relationship with a Healthy Woman?

 You did not let this man down.
 You showed him that kind and loving women really do exist.
 As you point out, he’s just not ready for a healthy relationship yet.
 Sadly, he may never be if he won’t confront his past and make the conscious choice to move forward.

 You need to figure out if being attracted to men with these issues, who can’t commit to a healthy relationship is a pattern for you, what it means, and start making different choices.
-In my case, I understood that my attraction to the man with the emotional abuse history was my way of avoiding intimacy and a reciprocal relationship.
-He wasn’t ready for a mutually loving relationship yet and neither was I.
+If you have a pattern of being attracted to men with emotional abuse histories and/or who are otherwise emotionally unavailable, this may be an issue of your own that you need to resolve.
+It could be your way of avoiding intimacy and a reciprocal relationship.

-The part of me (unconscious at the time) that wasn’t ready to make myself completely vulnerable to a man recognized this same aspect in him, which made the attraction “safe.”
-In other words, a lasting, healthy relationship wasn’t going to happen.
+If you do have a pattern of being attracted to or wanting to “save” someone like your ex, it might mean that you’re not ready to make yourself completely vulnerable to someone either.
+Perhaps you recognized this similar aspect in your ex, which made the attraction “safe.”
+In other words, a lasting, intimate, healthy relationship isn’t going to happen.
 I wonder if this is what’s going on with you?

 If so, the good news is, you can un-stuck yourself.
-The relationship with my ex was another step in my development toward having a mutually satisfying, reciprocal relationship.
-I was still trying to prove (to myself) that I was “good enough” by trying to make him see that he should want to be in a relationship with me.
-Conversely, he wanted to be in a relationship with a woman like me, but didn’t feel good enough to because of his abuse history.
-This is very circular.
+Consider this relationship with your ex another step in your development toward having a mutually satisfying, reciprocal relationship.
+Maybe you were trying to prove (to yourself) that you are “good enough” by trying to make him see that he should want to be in a relationship with you.
+Conversely, it sounds like he wanted to be in a relationship with a woman like you, but didn’t feel good enough about himself because of his abuse history.
+This can get very circular.

 It’s important to really understand what happened in your last relationship.
 Look at it in the historical context of your previous relationships and see where it falls in your progression toward achieving what you consider to be your ideal relationship.
 Keep trying and don’t be afraid to ask for what you need in a relationship.